 - Description: Small, elongated fish which is blue, green or greyish on the back and upper flanks and silver on the underbelly.
-Eyes are large in relation to the body size.
-Singe dorsal fin is triangular and tail is deeply forked.
+Eyes are large in relation to body size.
+Singe dorsal fin is triangular and the tail is deeply forked.

-Anchovy are a family of small forage fish with a worldwide distribution.
+Anchovy is a family of small forage fish with a worldwide distribution.
 There are over 140 different species of anchovy found across the world with a number of these species being of significant commercial importance.

 Unsurprisingly it is the European anchovy which is the primary species of anchovy which is found around Britain and the rest of Europe.
 They have a widespread distribution being found throughout the North Atlantic Ocean and the North Sea and their range also extends into the Mediterranean and the Black Sea.
-Despite the name the European anchovy is commonly found all around the coast of Africa, and can be found all of the way down to the Cape of Good Hope on the southern tip of South Africa.
+Despite the name, the European anchovy is commonly found all around the coast of Africa, and can be found all of the way down to the Cape of Good Hope on the southern tip of South Africa.
 European anchovy are absent from the colder Nordic waters of Iceland and Finland and are not found in the Baltic Sea or in the Barents Sea.

-They were for example abundant in the Wadden Sea (an intertidal zone along the coasts of Germany and the Netherlands) until the middle of the 1960s when they hugely reduced in number and stopped spawning in this area.
+They were, for example, abundant in the Wadden Sea (an intertidal zone along the coasts of Germany and the Netherlands) until the middle of the 1960s when they hugely reduced in number and stopped spawning in this area.
 However, by the 1990s European anchovy had returned to the Wadden Sea.
 While overfishing is often thought to be the cause of fish disappearing from certain areas this is not thought to be the case with European anchovy in the Wadden Sea.
-Instead the scientific consensus is that changes in the distribution of plankton and climate change being more likely explanations.
+Instead, the scientific consensus is that changes in the distribution of plankton and climate change being more likely explanations.

 Due to their small size European anchovy are preyed upon by a range of predatory fish.
-European anchovies are also an important source of food for marine mammals such as dolphins and seals, and are also eaten by marine birds such as gannets and herring gulls.
+European anchovies are also an important source of food for marine mammals such as dolphins and seals and are also eaten by marine birds such as gannets and herring gulls.

 • Californian Anchovy (Engraulis mordax)